mate-academy/Museum_2/checklist.md

 6. When you try to send the form there is no 405 error and the form is automatically cleared after submit and is scrolled to the top of the page or the page is reloaded
 7. The form shouldn’t submit empty
 8. After autocomplete the form, change the [default styles](https://user-images.githubusercontent.com/52370890/146189569-ff5e5387-d2bc-4781-ab8d-fd507582512e.png).
 Read more about [changing autocomplete styles](https://css-tricks.com/snippets/css/change-autocomplete-styles-webkit-browsers/)
+9. Social networks and address links should open in a new tab `target="_blank"`
-9. OPTIONAL: After everything is done, you can add a slider to the "News" block (for mobile version).
+10. OPTIONAL: After everything is done, you can add a slider to the "News" block (for mobile version).

 ## HR review